What’s special about Windermere Bay?

 Birds return quickly to restored saltmarsh areas, using these areas almost as soon as the water flows resume.
 Fish and crustaceans are known to return to similar levels within a year of restoring saltmarsh landscapes.

 Macroinvertebrates can take longer to recover.
 Macroinvertebrates are small animals without a backbone.
-They include animals such as mayflies, snails, worms and mussels and live in rivers, estuaries and wetlands for part of their life.
+They include animals such as mayflies, snails, worms and mussels and live in rivers, estuaries and wetlands for part or all of their life.
 There are thousands of aquatic macroinvertebrate species, and they are a key food source for platypus, fish, and frogs.

 More information on saltmarshes